Analysis of Sonnet 73 by William Shakespeare

 This 14 line English or Shakespearean sonnet has a rhyme scheme of ababcdcdefefgg, making up 3 quatrains and an end couplet.
 Rhymes are full :fire/expire and strong/long, by/lie.
 Assonance can be found in lines 2,3 and 13 and alliteration in 7 and 8.
 Syntactically it's pretty straightforward.

-Sonnet 73 Line By Line
+Analysis of Sonnet 73 Line By Line

-This is a steady, composed sonnet.
-Each quatrain is a statement given by the speaker, relating age to the seasons and the natural world.
+In this Shakespeare sonnet each quatrain is a statement given by the speaker, relating age to the seasons and the natural world.
 Note the end stop at lines 4, 8 and 12.
 The speaker, a male or female, is laying down three personal observations, mirrored in the natural environment.

 Line 1 is a clear reference to time and its relation to the aging process.
 It's as if the speaker is saying 'I'm growing old, that much is clear.'
 The time of year is the season of fall (autumn) or winter.
 It's iambic, with five stresses, the common meter (metre) of the English sonnet.